Task 1

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss teenagers and technology.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: How much time do you spend on screen-based activities?
-Why?
+What are the reasons behind the amount of screen time you have?

 Student: _________________________